Max-Chenb/Max-Chenb.github.io/index.md

 Here is **Biao Chen (陈彪)**.

 I am a Ph.D.
 Pre-Candidate in **Mechanical Engineering** at the University of Michigan, Ann Arbor.
-I am extremely fortunate to be advised by [Prof. Xun Huan](https://uq-engin-umich-edu.proxy.lib.umich.edu/people/xun-huan/), the leader of [Uncertainty Quantification & Scientific Machine Learning Group](https://uq-engin-umich-edu.proxy.lib.umich.edu/)
+I am extremely fortunate to be advised by [Prof. Xun Huan](https://uq-engin-umich-edu.proxy.lib.umich.edu/people/xun-huan/), the leader of [UQ-SciML Group](https://uq-engin-umich-edu.proxy.lib.umich.edu/).

 ## Research Interests

-My current research focuses on Explainable AI and its application in Industry, while my previous research focused on Industrial Surface Defect Detection Based on Machine Learning.
+My current research focuses on Explainable AI in Industry, while my previous research focused on Industrial Surface Defect Detection Based on Machine Learning.
 My interests are on the **Machine Learning** and its applications in **Industrial Field**.
 I wish to devote my talent to this meaningful cause and bring well-being to society.

 ## News and Updates

-- **<font color='red'>Aug 2024</font> Start Ph.D. stage at the University of Michigan!**
+- **Aug 2024: Start Ph.D. stage at the University of Michigan!**
 - **Jun 2024：**Successfully graduate from Huazhong University of Science and Technology and get the title of Outstanding Graduate!
 Thanks [Prof. Bin Li](http://english.mse.hust.edu.cn/info/1081/2036.htm), [Prof. Huan Zhao](http://english.mse.hust.edu.cn/info/1069/1170.htm) and [Prof. Wenyong Yu](http://english.mse.hust.edu.cn/info/1068/1178.htm) for their guidance!
 - **Jan 2024：**A paper accepted by the Knowledge Based System!
 - **Dec 2023：**A paper accepted by the Measurement!